Why Get Vaccinated?

 - Signs and symptoms include a thick coating in the back of the throat that can make it hard to breathe.

 - Diphtheria can lead to breathing problems, paralysis and heart failure.

 - About 15,000 people died each year in the U.S. from diphtheria before there was a vaccine.

 Tetanus (the 'T' in DTaP vaccine; also known as Lockjaw)

 - Signs and symptoms include painful tightening of the muscles, usually all over the body.

 - Tetanus can lead to stiffness of the jaw that can make it difficult to open the mouth or swallow.

-- Tetanus kills 1 person out of every 5 who get it.
+- Tetanus kills about 1 person out of every 10 who get it.

-- Signs and symptoms include violent coughing spells that can make it hard for an infant to eat, drink, or breathe.
+- Signs and symptoms include violent coughing spells that can make it hard for a baby to eat, drink, or breathe.
 These spells can last for several weeks.